 In addition to serving as a board member of the International Congress for School Effectiveness and Improvement (ICSEI), Pierre Tulowitzki serves as the Link Convenor of the Educational Leadership Network of the European Educational Research Association (EERA).

 Pierre Tulowitzki has conducted and presented research on various topics from the realm of educational leadership and school improvement research.
 He has spoken at numerous conferences and other academic and public engagements.
-He serves as a reviewer in several journals (for example Leadership and Policy in Schools, the Journal of Educational Administration and the International Journal of Educational Management).
+He serves on the editorial board of several international journals (for example Leadership and Policy in Schools, the Journal of Educational Administration and the International Journal of Educational Management).
 He in addition, he is the co-editor of the Journal für Schulentwicklung, one of the leading German-speaking journals for practitioners.

 Board Member – Kristin Vanlommel